UWNNY Board of Directors announces departure of CEO; Jamie Cox reflects on time with organization and talks next steps

 A native of Ohio, Mr. Cox attended the U.S. Naval Academy in Maryland and served 20 years in the Marine Corps, serving as an instructor pilot at the Marine Aviation Weapons and Tactics Squadron One, among other experiences during that period.

-His next role will be president and chief executive officer of Mercy Flight Central, based in Canandaigua.
+His next role will be president and CEO of Mercy Flight Central, based in Canandaigua.
 Mercy Flight Central was founded as a nonprofit in 1992 to provide air medical services to New York state residents and beyond.
-MFC’s three base locations serve the regions of the Finger Lakes, Central New York, and Mohawk Valley, including service to the Lower Adirondacks.
+Its three base locations serve the regions of the Finger Lakes, Central New York and Mohawk Valley, including service to the lower Adirondacks.

 “Here’s a group of highly skilled professionals and their job 24/7, 365 is to appear out of the air at scenes of trauma to save lives and get people to hospitals,” Mr. Cox said.
 “How can you not fall in love with a company that has a mission that literally performs miracles every day?
 The fact that it has aviation in it was probably the kicker, because I still have a passion for all those years that I flew.”

-Mr. Cox said he did not make the decision to leave the UWNNY lightly.
-The hardest part in terms of deliberating whether to accept the position or not was leaving the people in this area — those he works with, neighbors and more.
-He said he and his wife, Jacquelyn, have loved living and working here.
+Mr. Cox said he did not make the decision to leave UWNNY lightly.
+The hardest part of the decision was leaving the people in this area — those he works with, neighbors and more.
+He said he and his wife, Jacquelyn, have loved living and working in the north country.

-Mr. Cox noted that the COVID-19 pandemic was very interesting for the UWNNY, because while it certainly has been life-shattering for many over the past two years, the timing for the United Way to stand up and be a community leader could not have been better.
-The organization was right there getting necessary materials and distributing them for free to nonprofits, for profits, families and schools.
+Mr. Cox noted that the COVID-19 pandemic was very interesting for the UWNNY, because while it certainly has been life-shattering for many over the past two years, the timing for the United Way to stand as a community leader could not have been better.
+The organization helped get necessary materials and distributed them for free to nonprofits, businesses, families and schools.

-The stand up and operation of a COVID-19 Critical Item Distribution Center, which distributed over 2.5 million items to 32 different towns, villages, and school districts in Northern New York during the first year of the pandemic.
+• The operation of a COVID-19 Critical Item Distribution Center, which distributed more than 2.5 million items to 32 different towns, villages and school districts in Northern New York during the first year of the pandemic.

-The formation of the Asset Limited Income Constrained Employed (ALICE) Program, a transformational effort that has completely overhauled the service model for assisting individuals and families in crisis.
-This program allows designated school employees and nonprofit employees to immediately address a critical need that keeps children in school, parents employed, and families safe.
+• The formation of the Asset Limited Income Constrained Employed, ALICE Program, a transformational effort that has completely overhauled the service model for assisting people in crisis.
+This program allows designated school employees and nonprofit employees to immediately address a critical need that keeps children in school, parents employed and families safe.

-Mr. Cox said the legacy he’s probably most proud of is the UWNNY’s ALICE program where, when somebody sees a problem, it’s immediately solved, whether it’s a flat tire, a child without eyeglasses, or a family whose HEAP allocation has run out.
+Mr. Cox said the legacy he’s probably most proud of is the UWNNY’s ALICE Program in which somebody sees a problem, and it’s solved — whether a flat tire, a child without eyeglasses or a family whose Home Energy Assistance Program allocation has run out.

-The Board of Directors has begun the process for identifying the next permanent president and CEO.
-During this interim period, Mr. Cox will help to provide advice and guidance, but said he sees his role as ensuring continuity and stability during the transition.
+The UWNNY board has begun the process to identify the next permanent president and CEO.
+During the interim period, Mr. Cox will provide advice and guidance, and said he sees his role as ensuring continuity and stability during the transition.

 “The folks that work here are some of the most talented individuals I’ve ever worked with; my job over the next 30 days is ensuring they have everything they need to continue moving forward,” Mr. Cox said.
 “I think the United Way of Northern New York has an incredible amount of momentum built in terms of our impact on the three counties, and I know that between the current employees, the new CEO and the incredible board of directors, they’re just going to build on what we’ve done over the past few years.”